 A lot of beginning bakery owners don’t consider profit as anything other than what cash they get to put in their pocket.
 Yet, profit is the way you steer yourself into the future.

-Maybe on cookies, you only earn 10% to keep your prices low, but on custom cakes, you up your profit to 50% because they can command higher prices and are specialty items.
+Maybe on cookies, you only earn 10% to keep your prices low, but on custom cakes, you raise your profit to 50% because they can command higher prices and are specialty items.

-You can even choose to take no profit on an item, but it’s always best if it is your choice and you are aware of what you are doing.
+You can even choose to make no profit on an item, but it’s always best if it is your choice and you are aware of what you are doing.

 5) Now for the fun part- MATH